North pulls Focals smart glasses ahead of ‘sleeker’ upgrade in 2020

 The story so far

 North, formerly known as Thalmic Labs, pivoted from gesture- and motion-guided devices to holographic eyewear last year.
 Focals represented the first North-brand product, connecting to smartphones over Bluetooth to display key notifications directly in the wearer’s field of view.
-A separate connected ring called Loop is also required, allowing users to control the glasses by clicking with their finger.
-This setup means that the user doesn’t have to fiddle with any buttons on the glasses or their smartphone — it’s all about being discreet.
-Moreover, the spectacles also sport a built-in mic so you can ask Alexa questions, with answers displayed on the display or via a little speaker.
+A separate connected ring called Loop is also required and allows users to control the glasses by clicking with their finger.
+This setup saves you fiddling with any buttons on the glasses or their smartphone — it’s all about being discreet.
+Moreover, the spectacles sport a built-in mic so you can ask Alexa questions, with answers delivered on the display or via a little speaker.

 Much has happened in the 14 months since Focals first went to market.
-In February, North scythed the price nearly in half from $999 to a $600 starting point, and then it laid off some 150 employees to cut costs.
-A month later, news emerged that North had raised $40 million in debt financing, its first outside funding since it closed a $120 million round from big-name backers including Amazon’s Alexa Fund and Intel Capital back in 2016.
+In February, the company scythed the price nearly in half from $999 to a $600 starting price, and then it laid off some 150 employees to cut costs.
+A month later, news emerged that North had raised $40 million in debt financing, its first outside funding since it closed a $120 million round from big-name backers that include Amazon’s Alexa Fund and Intel Capital back in 2016.

-North is now looking to lean on its learnings not only from the past year, but from its entire history prior to its pivot.
+North is now applying its learnings from not only the past year but its entire history prior to its pivot.

-“We spent the last year in the market learning how to build, sell and support smart glasses with our first generation product, that we now will combine with over five years of research working on the technology upgrades in Focals 2.0,” Lake said.
+“We spent the last year in the market learning how to build, sell, and support smart glasses with our first generation product that we now will combine with over five years of research working on the technology upgrades in Focals 2.0,” Lake said.

 Top specs

-A number of companies are working toward bringing smart glasses to the mass consumer market.
-Earlier this year, Vuzix started selling its $1,000 Blade AR smart glasses, which feature additional functionality such as the ability to watch Netflix and Amazon Prime videos on the displays.
+A number of companies are working to bring smart glasses to the mass consumer market.
+Earlier this year, Vuzix started selling its $1,000 Blade AR smart glasses, which feature additional functionality, such as the ability to watch Netflix and Amazon Prime videos on the display.
 Vuzix’s glasses also allow users to snap photos and shoot videos via an on-board camera.
-Elsewhere, Snapchat’s parent Snap recently doubled down on its wearables ambitions when it launched dual-camera Spectacles to create 3D AR content.
+Elsewhere, Snapchat parent Snap recently doubled down on its wearables ambitions with the launch of dual-camera Spectacles to create 3D AR content.

-Despite these efforts, smart glasses have yet to really take off in the consumer realm, and this is clearly something that North is looking to change by keeping things simple.
-It wants to make smart glasses smaller, lighter, and more discreet which means we’ll likely not see any built-in cameras on version 2.0 of Focals.
+Despite these efforts, smart glasses have yet to really take off in the consumer realm, something North is clearly looking to change by keeping things simple.
+It wants to make smart glasses smaller, lighter, and more discreet, which means we’ll likely not see any built-in cameras on version 2.0 of Focals.

 It’s worth noting that Focals were originally only available to buy through North’s physical retail showrooms in Toronto and New York, in addition to roving pop-up showrooms that toured key cities across North America.
 Back in September, however, North opened up online orders for the first time, allowing consumers to measure up their glasses themselves using the iPhone’s TrueDepth camera.

-That move, specifically, removed one of the major obstacles for people to acquire North’s eyewear.
+That move, specifically, eliminated one of the major obstacles to acquiring North’s eyewear.
 And together with Focals 2.0, we can perhaps expect to see more of North’s technology in the wild in the coming year.

-“Focals 2.0 is such an incredible step forward and we are gearing up to bring to market at scale,” North CTO and cofounder Matthew Bailey added.
+“Focals 2.0 is such an incredible step forward, and we are gearing up to bring to market at scale,” North CTO and cofounder Matthew Bailey added.
 “Since launching Focals last fall, we have consistently updated the product experience and will continue to add new features and functionality to our first product generation as we build to our launch of 2.0.”